Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Discussions and Conclusions

-The Ricci flow of metric or curvature plays the role of next order corrections to gravity at low energy, which gives correction beyond MOND.
-Since the starting scale (the baryonic scale) that one used to calibrate measurement by optical law and to construct the distance ladder, is different from the observed scale (e.g. the cosmic or galactic scale) which is relatively redshifted and quantum broadened, the scale change by the Ricci flow as next order correction is non-negligible.
-The first consequence of the flow effect is that it gives a scale dependent correction to the universal part of the critical acceleration $a_{0}$.
-The corrected $a_{0}$ can be consistent with the observed fitting value for galaxies, if the equivalent ``missing matter'' is about 5 times the baryonic matter.
-The second consequence of the flow effect is that it is equivalent to the existence of ``missing mass'' similar with the cold dark matter with the equation of state $w\approx0$.
+The Ricci flow of metric or curvature plays a role in providing next order corrections to gravity at low energy.
+The starting scale used to calibrate measurements by optical law and to construct the distance ladder is different from the observed scale, such as the cosmic or galactic scale, which is relatively redshifted and quantum broadened.
+The scale change due to the Ricci flow as a next order correction is non-negligible.
+The first consequence of the flow effect is that it gives a scale dependent correction to the universal part of the critical acceleration $a_{0}$, which can be interpreted as the normalization of the coupling between the matter and the potential or acceleration.
+The corrected $a_{0}$ can be consistent with the observed fitting value for galaxies, if the equivalent \textquotedblleft missing matter\textquotedblright{} in the invisible halo of galaxy is about five times the baryonic matter in the luminary region of galaxy.
+The second consequence of the flow effect is that it is equivalent to the \textquotedblleft missing mass\textquotedblright{} mimicking the cold dark matter with the equation of state $w\approx0$ at high redshift, while at low redshift the \textquotedblleft missing matter\textquotedblright{} becomes warm with low enough pressure.